Monster-ZeroX/Telegram-Web/README.md

     Don't want to know how this work, but need to access Telegram Web Try below link. https://web.telegram.ind.in

+## New: Bypass ISP Blocks using your own Domain

 ## Why this Repo?

 Telegram is banned in several countries, in India Telegram is blocked on several networks including Jio and Airtel.
 So in this repo i will continuously provide new domains to access Telegram without compromising privacy or security of your data.
+You can now create your own telegram app on your custom domain so bypass blocks.

 ## Blocked URLs by Different Countries